The most important resource every family business needs in COVID-19

 In this section of the KFA, the family needs to look at how they can best use their board or set up something, even if a temporary situation, to help review the direction and strategy of the business.
 This is a huge support and asset to the business.

-And if you need to talk to a family business adviser, feel free to get in touch – we’d love to talk.
+If you’d like to talk to a family business adviser further about a Key Family Agreement, feel free to get in touch – we’d love to talk.